NuggMD

 PLUS

-PLUS' new portfolio of edibles is entirely vegan and infused with a solventless hash for fast-acting effects.
+PLUS's new portfolio of gummies is entirely vegan and infused with a solventless hash for fast-acting effects.
+They are available in several states in 3 flavors: Island Maui Haze, Rainbow Kush, and Grapes n' Cream.

 No matter the item, consumers should always check the company’s website and packaging and/or ask a budtender to confirm whether a product meets vegan standards.